Pearl Guide

 Wipe After Wearing

-Use a soft cloth to remove oils, moisture and residue after wear.
+Use a soft cloth to remove oils and residue after each wear.

 Store Separately

-Keep pearls in a soft pouch away from harder gemstones and metals.
+Keep pearls in a soft pouch away from diamonds and harder gemstones.

 Avoid Harsh Cleaning

-Do not use ultrasonic cleaners, steam cleaning, bleach or strong chemicals.
+Do not use ultrasonic cleaners, steam, bleach or strong chemicals.

 Custom Design